Skip to main content Link Search Menu Expand Document (external link)

 About Me

-With a background in data management, we believe in a system approach.
+We believe in a system approach in tackling emerging problems that we are facing.
 Our current research focues on building next-generation machine learning platforms and systems that are data-centric, human-centric, and declaratively scalable.

 [Email: ce.zhang@inf.ethz.ch] [Google Scholar] [Twitter]